andreaskring/bootstrap-keycloak-fastapi-postgres/README.md

 The intent of this GitHub project is that it can be cloned and modified to get you quickly up and running for whatever kind of full stack application you need to implement.
-The components and libraries used facilitate loose couplings between things, so it should be easy to replace a component to something else, if you prefer that.
-For now, we provide a [Docker](https://www.docker.com/) stack for the development environment (_do not use this "as is" directly in production!_), but it should be a fairly easy task translate this to e.g. a [Helm chart](https://helm.sh/) facilitating a [Kubernetes](https://kubernetes.io/) deployment giving you all the
+The components and libraries used facilitate loose couplings between things, so it should be easy to replace a component with something else, if you prefer that.
+For now, we provide a [Docker](https://www.docker.com/) Compose stack for the development environment (_do not use this "as is" directly in production!_), but it should be a fairly easy task translate this to e.g. a [Helm chart](https://helm.sh/) facilitating a [Kubernetes](https://kubernetes.io/) deployment giving you all the